Syed-Humay0on/Obsidian/Notes/Devpods/Readme.md

 ---
 # Devpod Setup

-install Devpod cli from official [Devpods.sh](https://devpod.sh/docs/getting-started/install) site
+Install Devpod cli from official [Devpods.sh](https://devpod.sh/docs/getting-started/install) site

 > [!Note]
 > since I'm using arch on AMDx64 system so I'm gonna be using that link